tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/canonical-did-table.md

 | Control (\$D_i = 0\$)    | \$E(Y_i^0\|D_i = 0)\$   | \$E(Y_i^1\|D_i = 0)\$   |
 | Treatment (\$D_i=1\$)    | \$E(Y_i^0\|D_i = 1)\$   | \$E(Y_i^1\|D_i = 1)\$   |

 Part of the outcomes presented above are *counterfactual*.
 These outcomes represent what would have happened to the treated and control groups if their treatment statuses were reversed.
-Naturally, a single person cannot be both treated and not treated, that’s why we only observe one of the two values.
+Naturally, a single person cannot be both treated and not treated, that's why we only observe one of the two values.

-For more intuition, suppose we are studying the effectiveness of a new educational program (treatment) on students’ test scores.
+For more intuition, suppose we are studying the effectiveness of a new educational program (treatment) on students'' test scores.
 We have a control group of students who did not receive the program (when $D_i = 0$) and a treatment group of students who did receive the program (when $D_i = 1$).

 The counterfactual outcomes help us understand what would have happened if the treatment status were reversed for each group:

 - For the *control* group (when $D_i = 0$): The counterfactual outcome represents the expected test scores for the control group if they had received the treatment.
 This is denoted as $E(Y_i^1|D_i = 0)$.
 It provides an estimate of what their test scores would have been if they had been part of the treatment group.
 - For the *treatment* group (when $D_i = 1$): The counterfactual outcome represents the expected test scores for the treatment group if they had not received the treatment.
 This is denoted as $E(Y_i^0|D_i = 1)$.
 It gives us an estimate of what their test scores would have been if they had been part of the control group instead.

 Now imagine for a while we can move between alternative realities and can observe the same person’s outcome in both scenarios: when they are treated and when they are not.